The Role of Sequence Information in Minimal Models of Molecular Assembly: Introduction

 \subsection{Summary of Results}

-We develop a model based on the temperature-1 aTAM that simulates a backbone-assisted assembly process, which we call the backboned aTAM.
-We consider a variant of the aTAM that allows rotations (\cite{Demaine2012}) and for generality we allow mismatches to have negative strength, leading to mismatches that may block the addition of tiles (as in (\cite{Mavnuch2009})).
-Like the base aTAM, the fundamental building blocks of our system are tiles with labelled faces.
+We first consider an aTAM-based model that simulates a backbone-assisted assembly process, which we call the backboned aTAM.
+Like the base aTAM, the fundamental building blocks of our system are tiles with labeled faces.
 However, tiles can only be added in a specified order of tile types, and added tiles must neighbour the last added tile.
 The model can be thought of as mimicking idealized co-transcriptional folding; the added sequence information present in the backboned aTAM means it can be more powerful at selectively producing specific shapes, allowing for a more repetitive use of tiles.

-We provide here an informal definition of a \textbf{universal assembly kit} as this is vital to summarizing our results (a more thorough definition is presented in Section \ref{sec:backboned_proof}).
+We provide here an informal definition of a \textbf{universal assembly kit} as this concept is vital to summarizing our results (a more thorough definition is presented in Section \ref{sec:backboned_proof}).
 Let an assembly scheme be a set of rules that constructs shapes from tiles with numbered faces and possible additional inputs (in our case, these additional inputs are usually a sequence in which tiles can be added).
-Then, a universal assembly kit is a finite set of tile types and interaction rules that allow any shape to be constructed deterministically, if that shape can be constructed at all by the assembly scheme (i.e. without imposing constraints on the set of tile types that may be used, some input to the assembly scheme exists that constructs the shape).
+Then, a universal assembly kit is a finite set of tile types and interaction rules that allow any finite shape to be constructed deterministically, if that shape can be constructed at all by the assembly scheme (i.e. without imposing constraints on the set of tile types that may be used, some input to the assembly scheme exists that constructs the shape).